siyovush-hamidov/AaveV3-UniswapV3-Leveraged-Trading/README.md

 git submodule update --init --recursive --progress
 ```
 ### 3. Run Anvil:
+We will run the test against the mainnet fork at this specific block number `22853637`.
 ```
 anvil --fork-url https://eth.llamarpc.com --fork-block-number 22853637
 ```
-We will run the test against the mainnet fork at this specific block number `22853637`.
-To fork the current state of the mainnet instead of a historical block, simply omit `--fork-block-number 22853637` from the command.
+To fork the current state of the mainnet, simply omit `--fork-block-number 22853637`.

 **Important Note:** We’re using Llama RPC as an example.
 If it fails, you can find other RPC endpoints at [Chainlist](chainlist.org/chain/1).
-After running the Anvil, open a new terminal window to run the tests in it.

 ### 4. Run Tests:
+After running the Anvil, open a new terminal window to run the tests:
 ```
 forge test --match-path test/AaveLeverage.t.sol --rpc-url http://127.0.0.1:8545 --via-ir -vv
 ```
-This will run the integration tests to verify long/short open and close logic using both iterative and flash loan approaches.

 **Important Note:** If the tests fail due to errors such as block retrieval issues immediately after starting Anvil, wait a few minutes before running them.

 There are 8 tests in `AaveLeverage.t.sol` to qualify the functionality of the AaveLeverage contract: